-Please visit one of our hybrid DLP course websites to see how they are organized.
-Thoroughly read the directions on the Splash page and view the Lightning presentation to make sure the course meets your needs; the actual site is password protected, and entered via the button titled "Registered Students.".
+Please visit the hybrid course website you are interested in to see how it is organized.
+Thoroughly read the information on the Splash page and view the Lightning presentation to make sure the course meets your needs; the actual site is password protected, and entered via the button titled “Registered Students.”.
 The website password together with login information to our online testing site and a link to the course study guide are sent to students upon registration.

 Online Test Details